OpenGIS/.github/profile/README.md

 ## Core Contributors

-- [Joe Hawes](https://github.com/morehawes) &ndash; Founder of OpenGIS, full-stack web developer with 27 years of experience.
+- [Joe Hawes](https://github.com/morehawes) &ndash; Founder of Open GIS, full-stack web developer with 27 years of experience.

 ## How to Contribute